-Routes to article sharing
+Routes to Article Sharing

-- Repository-mediated: The easiest way to comply with this policy is for V Foundation grantees to deposit a copy of their accepted manuscript in PubMed Central using the Health Research Alliance (HRA) Open service.
-The HRA has a User Guide for Awardees that explains each step of the process. - 2.
+- 1. Repository-mediated: The easiest way to comply with this policy is for V Foundation grantees to deposit a copy of their accepted manuscript in PubMed Central by following directions online.
+Please note that the V Foundation for Cancer Research is a PMC designated funder through our membership in the Health Research Alliance.
+For more information on depositing manuscripts to PMC via the Health Research Alliance (HRA) Open service, please see this user guide: User Guide for Awardees. - 2.
 Journal-mediated: Authors can comply with this policy by publishing in an open access online journal.
 The V Foundation shall pay reasonable fees required by a publisher to effect immediate, open access to the accepted article.
 This includes article processing charges.
-However, the Foundation shall only pay these fees for articles published in fully open access journals.2 Authors can also choose a no-cost open access journal.
-Authors can search the Directory of Open Access Journals (https://doaj.org/) to find journals that do not charge publication fees.
+However, the Foundation shall only pay these fees for articles published in fully open access journals.
+Authors can also choose a no-cost open access journal.
+Authors can search the

+Directory of Open Access Journals (https://doaj.org/) to find journals that do not charge publication fees.